A Class of Mutable Atomic Array-Like Objects

-It works exactly the same in all aspects as regular atomic classes.
+It works exactly the same in all aspects as regular atomic vectors and arrays.

 There is only one real difference: